On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Inertial types: uniform cases

 \section{Inertial types: uniform cases}

-With preliminary remarks out of the way, we now embark on an explicit and complete description of the inertial types arising from elliptic curves over $\Q_\ell$.
-In this section, we treat two cases where the answer is close to uniform in $\ell$: potentially multiplicative reduction and $\ell \geq 5$.
+We now embark on an explicit and complete description of the inertial types arising from elliptic curves over $\Q_p$.
+In this section, we treat two cases where the answer is close to uniform in $p$: potentially multiplicative reduction and $p \geq 5$.
 Throughout, we use the notation collected in section~\ref{sec:notation}.